The 8 Best Front Door Paint Colours

 Did you know that painting your front door is one of the BEST ways to add curb appeal to your home?
 In an afternoon, you can take a ho-hum door and turn it into something that gets your neighbours talking (I prefer gratuitous nudity, but a cool front door works too).

-And not only is it great for your curb appeal and easy to do, it’s also easy on the wallet!
-HOWEVER, with 1000’s of colours to choose from it can be hard to figure out which 1 is best for you and your home.
-And that’s why you have me (insert happy face here).
-You can either hire me via my e-design to give you the TOP 3-4 colours for YOUR front door, or you can check out these fab options below…
+And not only is it great for curb appeal and easy to do, but it’s also easy on the wallet!
+HOWEVER, with 1000’s of colours to choose from it can be hard to figure out which colour is best for you and your home.
+That’s why you have me (insert happy face here).
+You can either hire me via my E-design to give you the TOP 3-4 colours for YOUR front door, or you can check out these fab options below…

-Best Front Door Colour #1 – Burgundy and Red
+1. Best Front Door Colour – Burgundy or Red

-Benjamin Moore Sundried Tomato.
-To get the look shown in the above photo, check out Sundried Tomato.
-It’s close to being red but has enough of a burgundy/grounded base to keep it calm and collected.
+- To get the look shown in the above photo, check out Benjamin Moore Sundried Tomato.
+It’s close to being red but has enough of a burgundy/grounded base to keep it calm and collected

-Benjamin Moore Caliente.
-Caliente is a gorgeous, sumptuous red that ALSO happens to be BM colour of the year for 2018!
+- Benjamin Moore Caliente is a gorgeous, sumptuous red

-Sherwin Williams Poinsettiaa.
-For a red with a bit more RED, check out Poinsettiaa.
-It’s not quite ‘primary’ red, but it’ll give that impression.
+- For a red with a bit more RED, check out Sherwin Williams Poinsettia.
+It’s not quite ‘primary’ red, but it’ll give that impression

-Another great choice for a front door.
+Navy blue is a wicked choice for a front door.
 Blue can be rich and classic or fun and fresh, ranging from the deepest navy to a bright sky blue.
-However, it’s usually the navy colours that are a hit with today’s homeowner.
+However, it’s the navy colours that are most often a hit with today’s homeowner.

-Sherwin Williams Naval.
-This handsome fellow is the perfect complement to almost any siding.
-Naval sits on the slightly cooler end of the blue scale (compared to some navys that have a smidge of green in them).
+- Sherwin Williams Naval is a handsome fellow and the perfect complement to almost any siding.
+Naval sits on the slightly cooler end of the blue scale (compared to some navies that have a smidge of green in them)

-Sherwin Williams Cyberspace.
-Cyberspace is a dark gray with a beautiful navy blue undercurrent.
+- Sherwin Williams Cyberspace is a dark gray with a beautiful navy blue undercurrent

-Benjamin Moore Newburyport Blue.
-Newburyport Blue has a bit more gray in it and appears slightly ‘softer’ than Naval.
-It also has a tiny nugget of green, but isn’t overly affected by it.
+- Benjamin Moore Newburyport Blue has a bit more gray in it and appears slightly ‘softer’ than Naval.
+It also has a tiny nugget of green, but isn’t remotely affected by it

 And while there are about 1/2 a dozen more navy blues that I could rattle off the top of my head, those are a few of my FAVES.

-Front Door Colour #3 – Teal / Blue Green
+3. Best Front Door Colour – Teal / Blue Green

 Today’s popular teals also have some gray in them, keeping them a bit more in-check and not so ‘day-glo’.

-Benjamin Moore Wythe Blue.
-Wythe Blue is one of my fave blue/green/gray blends.
-Whether you prefer the lighter version, Palladian Blue, or the darker Stratton Blue, this range of blue/green is a beautiful choice for a front door.
+- Benjamin Moore Wythe Blue is one of my fave blue/green/gray blends.
+Whether you prefer the lighter version, Palladian Blue, or the darker Stratton Blue, this range of blue/green is a beautiful choice for a front door’

 Looking for something a bit spunkier?

-Benjamin Moore (similar to above door).
-You’ll find that Mexicali Turquoise is a vibrant, lighter, brighter front door colour.
+- You’ll find that Benjamin Moore Mexicali Turquoise is a vibrant, lighter, brighter front door colour

-Benjamin Moore Hazy Blue.
-If you like a green/blue with a slightly vintage feel, Hazy Blue might be for you!
+- If you like a green/blue with a slightly vintage feel, Benjamin Moore Hazy Blue might be for you!

 And of course the darkest of the teals – Benjamin Moore Yorktowne Green.
 Not for the faint of heart, Yorktowne Green is lovely teal has a blue/green undertone making it flexible and easy to live with.
 Would look stunning in a woodsy environment with a lot of cedar siding.